Vyral/base-template/_posts/2018-09-28-are-your-actions-and-activities-matching-your-goals.md

 Now that we’re into the second half of 2018, **it’s time to check in, reset, readjust, get real, and get right.&nbsp;**

-Sometimes at the beginning of a year, we set a really big goal and aim high (as Gary Keller advises) so we have a better chance at hitting that goal.
+Sometimes at the beginning of a year, we set a really big goal and aim high (as Gary Keller advises) so we have a better chance of hitting that goal.
 Did you aim so high that you need to adjust, come back to reality, and ensure you actually hit that goal, though?

 {% include pullquote.html %}